YvFrey/training-github-copilot/trainings-tasks/01_context_and_control.md

-## 🎯 Module I: The AI's Focus.
-Context and Control
+## 🎯 Module I: Proving Context and Enhancing Focus

 **Goal:** Understand how explicit context (instructions and chat variables) dictates the quality and scope of Copilot's suggestions.